ChainlinkResources/docs/source/includes/goldmine/_wallets.md

 This endpoint enumerates wallets used for storing cryptocurrency or tokens on behalf of Provide users managing cryptographic material (i.e., for signing transactions).

-<aside class="warning">Balances are returned as null here for performance reasons; see  <code>GET /api/v1/wallets/:id</code> to get balance details in the native currency for the network.</aside>
+<aside class="info">Balances are returned as null here for performance reasons; see  <code>GET /api/v1/wallets/:id</code> to get balance details in the native currency for the network.</aside>

 ## Create Wallet